mixxxdj/manual/source/chapters/effects.rst

 more background information, read `Equalizers and Phase Shift
 <http://ethanwiner.com/EQPhase.html>`_.

-The shortcut to quickly activate/disable any effect unit for Deck 1 is 5 and 0 for Deck 2 in an English keyboard layout.

 Effect Parameters & Metaknobs
 =============================
 Every effect within an :ref:`Effect Unit <effects-effect-unit>` has its own set